-Much more than
+Much more than a market!

 If you can think of a visit to the Public Market as a day trip rather than a utility, you’ll have fun exploring the ins-and-outs of each building, go with the flow of people, and appreciate the wall art while eating some amazing food!

 Pick up a hot cup of coffee at Javas.
 Grab breakfast at Hetties Delites Cafe (vegan & vegetarian) or Boxcar Donuts & Fried Chicken (vegan donuts limited & sell out quick).

 Enjoy lunch at Restaurant Fiorella or dinner at Cure; both base their menus on local, seasonal, and sustainable ingredients, and both are among the top recommended restaurants in Rochester.